mozilla/nmap-agent/README.md

-# nmap-agent
+# nmap-agent (client)

-A tool that performs NMAP scans and posts the results in JSON back to a central receiving node for post analysis
+A container that performs NMAP scans and posts the results in JSON back to a central receiving node for post analysis

 Inputs:
   - target(s)